Principles of opportunity management

 - Business-performance opportunities arise in connection with operational activities along the value chain, such as restructuring or cost-cutting measures.

 In addition, circumstances may occur in the wider market at any time – such as quality problems at competitors or the effects of consolidation – that increase demand for products from the KION Group brands.
 New, unforeseen regulatory initiatives could be launched, for example the tightening of health and safety regulations or emissions standards, that would push up demand for products offered by the KION Group brands.
-Average prices for procuring commodities over the year may be cheaper than anticipated.
-Moreover, a weakening of the euro could bring positive currency effects that have not been factored into the planning.
+There may also be positive currency effects that were not factored into the planning.

 The KION Group’s medium- to long-term strategic opportunities in the Industrial Trucks & Services segment arise, in particular, from: